Offshore Trust for Asset Protection

 What’s the best place to form an offshore trust?

 There are many academic publications and articles discussing the relative merits of various offshore trust jurisdictions.
-Common offshore trust jurisdictions include the Cook Islands, Nevis, West Indies, and Hungary.
+Common offshore trust jurisdictions include the Cook Islands, Nevis, the West Indies, and Hungary.
 Each of these countries have trust statutes that are favorable for offshore asset protection.

 How are offshore trusts taxed?